peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.6 Message

-This is an unofficial primitive and has no counterpart in CPython asyncio.
+This is an unofficial primitive with no counterpart in CPython asyncio.

-This is a minor adaptation of the `Event` class.
+This is similar to the `Event` class.
 It provides the following:
  * `.set()` has an optional data payload.
  * `.set()` is capable of being called from a hard or soft interrupt service routine - a feature not yet available in the more efficient official `Event`.